-The current site is vacant land with majority of vegetation cleared.
+The subject property is located in Donovans Industrial Park.
+The primary land use in this area is industrial.
+Additional photographs of the subject property and maps are located in the Appendices.
 Atlantic Cultivation intends to preserve as much of the current vegetation as possible.
-They are committed to the long-term management of valuable natural resources while encouraging continued sustainable development with suppliers and contractors they work with.
+They are committed to the long-term management of valuable natural resources while encouraging continued sustainable development with the suppliers and contractors they work with.
 Atlantic Cultivation will demonstrate good land management principles, particularly in relation to protecting soil, water and biodiversity values.